Eyes in the Skies

 Ugh—why does it seem like things have only gotten more ridiculous since Kirby and I made up?

-(A part of me wishes I had Meta Knight on standby.
+(Man, a part of me wishes I had Meta Knight on standby.
 His advice could probably be useful at a time like this…)

 …right.
 Enough musing.
 I'm the king of Dream Land; I've got a predicament to sort out, I need to figure out how this affects me and my people, and by golly, I'm gonna right this mess and get on with my day as usual.
 With Smash season coming up in just a few months, I can't afford to have this type of thing throwing me off-guard.